mbehr1/vsc-webshark/README.md

   * `timeSyncPrio` defining the prio of this event.
 Other documents use the lowest value (=highest prio) to define which events to use for time adjustment (so whether to use just broadcast their own defined ones or in case of a timeSyncId and timeSyncValue match to adjust the time).
   * `conversionFunction` can be used to modify the time-sync value calculated for that event.
 Needs to be a JS function returning a string.
 If not used the values are concated by ' ' and if no values defined by info column.
 * `vsc-webshark.filterSteps`: defines the configurable steps of the "filter pcap file..." assistant.
 See the default/configuration for an example.
 (Todo: provide a full description).
 Please consider using "-C <config-name>" in filterArgs and listProvider to use tshark with a minimal configuration (only the plugins activated that you do need for the used filters) to speed up processing significantly.
 The configuration allows to use multiple steps and chained/piped filters to start with a minimal config and use your default config with more complex plugins/filter expressions (e.g. someip/someipsd plugin) in later steps.
+* `vsc-webshark.extractDltMethods`: Array with the different methods offered for extracting DLT from PCAP files.
+By default two methods are configured:
+  * UDP DLT
+  * TECMP UART/RS232_RAW encapsulated.
+  Each method consists of:
+  * `name`: a name to identify
-* `vsc-webshark.extractDltSteps`: similar to filterSteps but for the "extract DLT from pcap file..." function.
+  * `steps`: similar to filterSteps but for the "extract DLT from pcap file..." function.
-* `vsc-webshark.extractDltArgs`: arguments used for tshark to extract the DLT message payload from the pcap file.
+  * `tSharkArgs`: arguments used for tshark to extract the DLT message payload from the pcap file.

 ## Known Issues